Here you can read about the program and get all of the information you may need.

 You will NOT work as a manager, but as a farm worker.
 Most farms in Denmark are of a size, where the host famer and often his wife are participating in every day’s work besides the management of the farm.
 Through the work, you will gain a good understanding of the management of the farm, as well as how to estimate technical and economic efficiency.
 You will also learn about feeding plans, animal breeding, plans for fertilizing and chemical protection of crops, crop rotation and varieties.

 The weekly work time in Denmark is only 37 hours per week, sometimes a little more.
 Overtime hours are paid per hour.
 This basically means that you run fast in a Danish farm, and then have quite a lot of free time.
-The expected work speed in a Danish farm is very high and this always surprises trainees.
-In combination with a lot of new impressions and information, you will in the beginning of your stay normally feel very tired, physically and mentally.
-Many trainees move straight from the classroom to a full-time, occasionally hard, physical work.
-This will make everybody tired, but within a couple of months, you should have gotten used to the farm work.
+The expected work speed on a Danish farm is very high and this always surprises trainees.
+In combination with a lot of new impressions and information, you will, in the beginning of your stay, naturally feel very tired, physically and mentally.
+Many trainees move straight from the classroom to a full-time position of occasionally hard, physical work.
+This will make everybody tired, but within a couple of months, you should acclimate to the farm work.